xquery/rxq/README.md

 # Points of interest & Limitations

-The RESTXQ spec is still in draft form; where things were unclear I made my own impl decisions for the time being;
+The RESTXQ spec is still in draft form; where things are currently unclear or in flux I made my own implementation decisions for the time being;

- * no `xdmp:eval` were hurt (or used) within the creation of RXQ ... all execution is done by first class function invokation available using XQuery 3.0
+ * no `xdmp:eval` were hurt (or used) in the creation of RXQ ... all execution is done by first class function invokation available using XQuery 3.0
  * annotations are effectively mapped by reusing MarkLogic's own [rest functions](https://docs.marklogic.com/rest-lib)
  * RXQ is not pure XQuery 3.0 due to usage of xdmp: functions, such as [xdmp:annotation()](https://docs.marklogic.com/xdmp:annotation).
  * allow for full regex expressions within `%rxq:path`, instead of binding by variable names